ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    and practices are having, they are better willing and able to use quarantine and reject policies.

-   The details of this feedback are described in a separate document.
+   The details of this feedback are described in [DMARC-Aggregate-Reporting]

+   _Ticket 108_

+   Operational note for PSD DMARC: For PSOs, feedback for non-existent domains is desirable and useful, just as it is for org-level DMARC operators.
+See Section 4 of [DMARC-PSD] for discussion of Privacy Considerations for PSD DMARC

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 32]

+Internet-Draft                  DMARCbis                      April 2021

 8. Minimum Implementations